Did you know?

 Actually, it is very simple.
 In both cases I see an email from you in my inbox.
 I will reply to that email, if a reply is needed.
 If you sign up for a newsletter that goes to MailChimp to allow me to send emails to you.

 What if you enquire about me doing a photo session or a wedding?
 In that case you go on my database and I will follow up with you as needed.
 And because I also use email marketing I will add you to my email list for my newsletter, if you have opted in, (I use MailChimp just now).
-If you don’t want emails from me in the future just tell me when you first contact me or unsubscribe when I send you an email – there is always an unsubscribe link.
+If you don’t want emails from me in the future either don’t tick the box when you contact me or unsubscribe when I send you an email – there is always an unsubscribe link.

 The official stuff.